tinacms/tina.io/content/guides/tina-cloud/add-tinacms-to-existing-site/overview.md

 - Define the shape of your content
 - Use the content in `getStaticProps`, `getStaticPaths`
 - Add plugins to extend functionality
-- Deploy to TinaCMS Backend.
+- Deploy to Vercel or Netlify and connect to the TinaCMS Backend.

 This will allow your content creators to edit the blog posts in real time on a deployed site on a host such as a Vercel or Netlfiy